Code-Institute-Submissions/IntActFrt-Project/README_1.md

 ### As a Returning Visitor, I want to find information about maintenance activities and maybe some training in my area.
 ### I want to find things fast, I'm in a hurry; I'm either maintaining my bike, out on a ride and something needs mending, or I'm planning my ride.
 # Design
+## The design is the same basic design as the webiste I used for the first project, there have been a few basic changes to the site, I removed both bike sales and tool sales basically as they did not and were not intended to work, si I removed them to make the site less confussing.

 ## Colour Scheme
 ### The two main colours used are turquoise for the background colour of the site and light green for the text
 ## Typography